Global Trends Lead to Dwindling Sales

-Gilman chose to follow its customer-base and develop an exporting strategy.
-They started by reaching countries with the largest concentration of manufacturers – Japan, Korea, Germany, Italy and Switzerland.
-While targeting a variety of manufacturers in these countries, Gilman quickly realized that many of its competitors were also reaching these markets.
-At that point, the company enrolled in WMEP and WEDC’s ExporTech™, an export strategy development program, which helped them create a customized international growth plan.
-“I am a huge proponent of ExporTech,” said Doug Biggs, vice president of Sales and Marketing at Gilman Precision.
-“It really helped us drill down and realize where our optimum markets are located.”
-The program helped the company identify Canada, Australia and Singapore as key markets they could quickly enter to begin growing their international business.
-These markets offered Gilman a large concentration of manufacturers with very little competition to consider.
-With sights set on Australia and Singapore, Biggs participated in the Council of Great Lakes Governor’s Trade Mission to these countries in the spring of 2013.
-There he met with potential importers and distributors to develop the initial sales operations in the markets.
-Today, Gilman is experiencing increased success since employing its international business strategy.
-The company has more than doubled its business, with sales up 45 percent year over year.
-Gilman is anticipating further growth into Canada in 2015, and, through WEDC resources, is actively researching growth opportunities in Mexico.
+Gilman chose to follow its customer base and develop an exporting strategy.
+The company started by targeting the countries with the largest concentration of manufacturers – Japan, Korea, Germany, Italy and Switzerland.
+However, Gilman quickly realized that many of its competitors were also reaching these markets.
+At that point, the company enrolled in the Wisconsin Manufacturing Extension Partnership’s ExporTech™ Program for export strategy development.
+The program helped the company create a customized international growth plan and identify Canada, Australia and Singapore as key markets it could quickly enter to begin growing its international business.
+These markets offered Gilman a large concentration of manufacturers with less local competition.
+During a Council of Great Lakes Governors Trade Mission to Australia and Singapore in 2013, the company met with potential importers and distributors to develop initial sales operations in the markets.
+Today, Gilman is experiencing increased success due to its export strategy: the company has more than doubled its business, with sales up 45 percent year-over-year.
+Gilman is anticipating further growth into Canada in 2015, and with the help of Wisconsin’s Global Network of trade representatives, is researching growth opportunities in Mexico.